carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 2. You'll be prompted to login to your GitHub account to access the free-tier models.
 Click **Allow** and complete the authentication process, by using the same GitHub credentials you used in the previous lab section.

 !!! tip
     Now that you are logged in, you should be able to see the models you added into your collection in the 'My resources' tab, under 'GitHub'.
+If you don't see them, click on the refresh icon to update the view.

 ![Model collection](../img/model_collection.png)

 3. In the **Model** field, select one of the two GitHub-hosted models you added to your collection, for example **Mistral Small 3.1 (via GitHub)**.
 It will be loaded into the Playground automatically.

 ![Model Playground](../img/model_playground.png)

+!!! note
+    You might experience some delay in model loading, especially if it's your first time accessing the Playground.
+Please be patient while the model initializes.

 4. Next, click the **Compare** button to enable side-by-side comparison
 5. From the dropdown, select your second model (GPT-4.1 if Mistral Small 3.1 is already selected)